mdelgadonyc/cloudrest/README.md

 ### Contributing

-Please open an issue to suggest fixes or ideas for improving Browsy
+Please open an issue to suggest fixes or ideas for improving CloudRest.

 ### License